 Her writing has been published in O, The Oprah Magazine, BOMB, New Philosopher, The San Francisco Chronicle, Conjunctions, Black Book, Open City, The Anchor Book of New American Short Stories, Arts & Letters, The Quarterly, NOON, and numerous other periodicals and anthologies—most recently The Best Short Fictions 2016 (selected by Stuart Dybek) and The Best Short Fictions 2015 (selected by Robert Olen Butler).

-She was a fiction editor for many years, followed by a seven-year stint as Executive Articles Editor at O, The Oprah Magazine and three years as Editor-at-Large at More magazine; she has also taught in the MFA program at Columbia University and at Summer Literary Seminars in St. Petersburg, Russia; Montreal; and Vilnius, Lithuania.
+She was a fiction editor for many years, helped launch O, The Oprah Magazine, where she served as Executive Articles Editor for seven years, and subsequently held senior-level "at- large" positions at More magazine and Reader's Digest.
+In addition, she served as the Center for Fiction's web editor.
+She has taught in the MFA program at Columbia University, the Center for Fiction, and at Summer Literary Seminars in St. Petersburg, Russia; Montreal; and Vilnius, Lithuania.

 She currently works as an independent editor for individuals and creative organizations, specializing in memoir, short stories, and narrative nonfiction.
 She is also a certified yoga instructor and teaches embodied creative writing.

 The Strange Case of Dr. Couney will be published by Blue Rider Press (a division of Penguin), July 31, 2018.